s3rgiosan/compasso/README.md

 ### Docker

 The Docker image is automatically built and pushed to GitHub Container Registry on every push to `main` (after CI passes).
+The container runs as a non-root user (`node`) for security.

 ```bash
 # Run with the pre-built image